 BECOME A GOOGLE LOCAL GUIDE

 First off, before you get certified for anything, you should become a Google Local Guide.
 Becoming a local guide unlocks a whole other world of maps to you.
 There is an entire community of local guides that answer questions, give feedback on local businesses, and much more that helps Google Maps become the best place for finding locations in your area.
 You can unlock a Local Guides badge and perks as you earn points for your contributions and reach higher levels of the program.
-This is a great and fun way to improve your standing with Google and get your content more visible through it's search algorithms.
+This is a great and fun way to improve your standing with Google and get your content more visible through its search algorithms.
+This might even be beneficial to your SEO efforts, imagine going beyond just Geotagging your images and having Google view your content even more favorably.

 GETTING STARTED: RICOH THETA V 360 CAMERA